 - safe and protected from neglect and abuse

 The Social Services & Well-being (Wales) Act is law from April 2016.
 It brings together and modernises social services law.
 The Act has changed the way that Local Authorities have to work with people to promote the well-being of those who need care and support, or carers who need support.
 Please follow the link to the Welsh Government pages and Social Care Wales Hub to find out more about how the Act will affect you.

 - Learning Disability Register

 - Visual Impairment Register - access the BCUHB eye clinic for certificate of Visual Impairment

 - Deaf / Hard of Hearing Register

 - Dual Sensory Loss Register

 Your Social Care officer will ask you if you wish to be included on the Learning Disability, Deaf/Hard of Hearing and Dual Sensory Loss Registers.
 For the Visual Impairment Register you must be assessed by the NHS.
-You refer yourself to the Children with Disability Network.

 The Disability Service is organised across three Sections: